USS Panay incident: Attack

-As a result of the attack, Panay sank; Storekeeper First Class Charles Lee Ensminger, Standard Oil tanker captain Carl H. Carlson and Italian reporter Sandro Sandri were killed, Coxswain Edgar C. Hulsebus died later that night.
-43 sailors and five civilians were wounded.
+At 3:54 pm, the Panay sank as a result of the attack.
+Storekeeper First Class Charles Lee Ensminger, Standard Oil tanker captain Carl H. Carlson and Italian reporter Sandro Sandri were killed, Coxswain Edgar C. Hulsebus died later that night.
+Forty-three sailors and five civilians were wounded.

-The three Standard Oil tankers were also bombed and destroyed, and the captain of Mei An and many Chinese civilian passengers were killed.
-The vessels had been helping to evacuate the families of Standard Oil's employees and agents from Nanking during the Japanese attack on that city.
+The three Standard Oil tankers were also bombed and destroyed, and the captain of Mei An and many Chinese civilian passengers were killed, although the number was not recorded in Standard Oil's Records.
+Also lost were two of four smaller company craft elsewhere by Japanese attacks.
+The vessels had been helping to evacuate the families of Standard Oil's employees and agents from Nanjing during the Japanese attack on that city.

-Two newsreel cameramen were aboard during the attack (Norman Alley of Universal News and Eric Mayell of Movietone News); they were able to film part of the attack and, after reaching shore, the sinking of the ship in the middle of the river.
-Survivors were later taken aboard the American vessel Oahu and the British gunboats HMS Ladybird and Bee.
+Two newsreel cameramen, Norman Alley of Universal Newsreel and Eric Mayell of Fox Movietone News, were aboard Panay during the attack; they were able to film parts of the attack including Japanese aircraft on low-level strafing runs and, after reaching shore, the sinking of the ship in the middle of the river.
+The survivors of the attack then waded through knee-deep mud to a nearby village, carrying those too badly wounded to walk.

+The survivors were later taken aboard the American vessel Oahu and the British gunboats HMS Ladybird and Bee.
 Earlier the same day, a Japanese shore battery had fired on Ladybird.

-The survivors coped with near freezing nights in inadequate clothing and with no food.
+The survivors coped with near freezing nights wearing inadequate clothing along with no food.
 It took three days to move the sixteen wounded to the safety of several British and American ships.

+The Japanese pilots who attacked the Panay would also bomb the British vessel SS Wantung later that same day.